rajprasadchaurasiya82/Task-1-API-INTEGRATION-/README.md

 "Mentor":Neela Santhosh

-🧾 Introduction
+🔗Introduction
 The Weather Casting Web App is a simple yet effective weather application built using HTML, CSS, and JavaScript.
 It allows users to input any city name and receive real-time weather data, including temperature, humidity, and weather conditions, powered by the OpenWeatherMap API.
 This project demonstrates how front-end technologies can interact with real-world APIs to create functional, interactive web experiences.

-📦 What This Project Includes
+🔗What This Project Includes
 A responsive and clean HTML structure.

 A CSS stylesheet for layout and design styling.